Cactoidal/Time-Crystal/godot/README.md

 I've begun rewriting the contract logic to support players having multiple decks.
 Currently I'm also planning to shift the game logic over into a second contract connected via interface.
 A lot of time was spent fixing bugs and changing how I pass data between the game, the chain, and the oracle.

 A particularly pernicious problem: how to return sets of data from the contract to the game.
 The player's hand, for example, needs to be an array of numbers.
-While during testing I had no problem returning the hand array from the contract, _something_ changed that caused this to break.
+During testing a few days ago, I had no problem returning the hand array from the contract, but _something_ changed that caused this to break.

 After combing through the contract and fixing important but nonetheless unrelated bugs, I was eventually reminded that the EVM cannot directly return an entire array from a mapping.
 I need to map the player's hand to a game session, so I was confronted with a difficult problem.
 How would I get the data, if I could not return the whole array?